 What kind of lead and erasers do older pencils take?

 The standard lead diameter from around 1915 up until the 1930s was .046 inch.
-The exact metric equivalent would be 1.168 mm, so this old-standard lead may be seen labelled as either 1.1 and 1.2 mm, as well as 1.15 and 1.18 mm.
-In general there are no problems with interchangeability as these metric designations are only nominal, though we have recently come across some cheap off-brand lead that is slightly undersized (.043 inch/1.09 mm) which works in some pencils but will not retract in others.
+The exact metric equivalent would be 1.168 mm, so this old-standard lead may now be seen labelled as either 1.1 and 1.2 mm, as well as 1.15 and 1.18 mm.
+Unfortunately these metric designations appear to be only nominal, so while some brands may be slightly thicker than others, one cannot readily tell from how they are labeled.
+In general there will not be problems with interchangeability, though it should be noted that older Waterman pencils used lead that was slightly thinner (.043 inch/1.09 mm) than that sold by other major penmakers of the era.
+We now have .043 inch lead listed here, which may be what you need if standard 1.1 mm lead is an excessively tight fit in your pencil.

 Old .046 inch lead is often found at antiques shops and pen shows.
 In the USA, Scripto still sells a 1.1 mm lead pencil along with refills and Sanford sells the "Sphere", another pencil that takes 1.1 mm lead; both are widely distributed.
 Another brand that still uses the old standard thickness is Yard-O-Led; their rather expensive refills should be available from larger pen stores.
 We offer a limited selection of new and old pencil lead here.
 A much larger selection can be found from our friends at the Legendary Pencil (formerly Legendary Lead) Company.

 "Slim" lead of 0.9 mm (.036 inch) was the dominant standard from the later 1930s to the 1980s.
 It is still widely available despite the continuing onslaught of ever-slenderer leads in the last couple of decades.
-Confusingly, a few pencil manufacturers advertise their 0.9 mm pencils and refills as 1.0 mm, even though not one is in fact a true 1.0 mm.
+Confusingly, a few pencil manufacturers advertise their 0.9 mm pencils and refills as 1.0 mm, though we have yet to see any that are actually a true 1.0 mm.

 Larger leads, mostly used in special marking pencils, may be slightly more work to find.
 The most common sizes were 2.0 mm (.075 inch) and 3 mm (.120 inch); broker's pencils typically used 5.5 mm (for which one can use Montblanc "Sketch Pen" refills).
 2.0 mm lead is still a standard size and easily found at any art supply store, especially one that carries drafting supplies.
 Jerry's Artarama carries both 3 mm and 5.6 mm lead.
 2.5 mm lead is still made by Koh-i-noor, though it is not widely stocked -- a size that was in more common use in the 19th century.